Yusuf Türk

-Yusuf Türk (born 13 February 1998) is a Turkish professional footballer who plays for TFF Second League club Kastamonuspor 1966 as a winger.
+Yusuf Türk (born 13 February 1998) is a Turkish professional footballer who plays as a winger.

 Career

 Club

 A youth product of Foça Belediyespor and Fenerbahçe, Türk signed his first professional contract with Gaziantep on 31 August 2018.
 He began his career with successive loans to Ofspor, Kastamonuspor 1966 and Karacabey Belediyespor.
 He made his professional debut with Gaziantep in a 3–0 Süper Lig loss to Trabzonspor on 22 February 2021, coming on as a late sub in the 72nd minute.